-Liquidity Risk - - The Company ensures that there is sufficient capital in order to meet short term business requirements.
+Liquidity Risk - The Company ensures that there is sufficient capital in order to meet short term business requirements.

 Interest rate risk - In respect to the Company's financial assets, the interest rate risk mainly arises from the interest rate impact on our cash and cash equivalents.
-For the nine months ended June 30, 2021, every 1% fluctuation in interest rates up or down would have had little impact on net loss.
+For the year ended September 30, 2021, every 1% fluctuation in interest rates up or down would have had little impact on net loss.